Joint PREP study

 Workstream Interventions to improve patient outcomes after surgery

-Status: This project is ongoing
+Status: This project is complete

 Hip and knee replacements are common operations for patients with osteoarthritis.
 It is a major operation with a long recovery period.
-One-third to one-half of people waiting for hip or knee replacements are frail (physical vulnerable e.g., lower strength and less mobile) and may experience more complications and longer hospital stay.
+One-third to one-half of people waiting for hip or knee replacements are frail (physical vulnerable e.g., lower strength and less mobile) and may experience more complications and longer hospital stays.

 Evidence suggests that an improved diet with extra protein and pre-operative exercise may lead to fewer post-operative complications and faster recovery.
 However, no studies have looked at pre-operative protein and exercise in frail individuals undergoing hip or knee replacement in the NHS.